 - on understanding complex systems for scholars from science, in particular, material, bio, neuro and information science, engineering, mathematics, and logic;

 - on mediating and representing complexities and complex findings in science and technology for scholars from the arts, art history, science journalism, scientific illustration.

 More information about the center’s work, its current and past fellows and upcoming calls can be found at its website, here.

 Overall research line

-The international centre will be dedicated to the manifold research cultures of the sciences, their commonalities, differences and transformations.
-The question at the focus of its interdisciplinary discourse will be how the orientation of the sciences around complex systems and societal challenges like climate change, the energy revolution, biologisation and sustainability is changing research, and how the epistemic and participative complexity of researching is increasing as a result.
+The center will is dedicated to the manifold research cultures of the sciences, their commonalities, differences and transformations.
+The question at the focus of its interdisciplinary discourse will is the orientation of the sciences around complex systems and societal challenges like climate change, the energy revolution, biologisation and sustainability is changing research, and how the epistemic and participative complexity of researching is increasing as a result.
 It will investigate this shift in researching from a historical and a contemporary perspective, cooperating with international fellows from the humanities, as well as the social sciences, natural sciences, life sciences, and technical sciences.
-The discourse revolves around the science philosophical premise that, through complexity requirements and through digitalisation as the facilitation of studying complex systems (simulation, artificial intelligence, machine learning), the forms of recognition and thus the findings of research are currently undergoing profound change.
+The discourse revolves around the philosophy of science premise that, through complexity requirements and through digitalisation as the facilitation of studying complex systems (simulation, artificial intelligence, machine learning), the forms of recognition and thus the findings of research are currently undergoing profound change.
 The consequence is that new cultures of (transdisciplinary) research are emerging, and that science and technology are closely intertwined (engineering of science/science of engineering).